-- Additionally, Minnesotan coffee also has a distinguished taste that you can only find in small shops such as Louise’s Place.
+Additionally, Minnesotan coffee has a distinguished taste that you can only find in small shops such as Louise’s Place.
 They also offer pantry provisions that can be delivered to your doorstep.

-- They provide a range of Minnesotan staples such as hot sauces, cheese, honey, condiments, kombucha, summer sausages, and organic tea.
+They provide a range of Minnesotan staples such as hot sauces, cheese, honey, condiments, kombucha, summer sausages, and organic tea.
 All of these items are homemade for a Minnesotan palette.

-Northwoods Pioneer Gallery and Gifts
+8. Northwoods Pioneer Gallery and Gifts

 No trip is complete without some obligatory souvenir shopping.
 The Northwoods Pioneer Gallery celebrates the crafts of local artisans.
 The wide selection of hand-crafted goods makes this a perfect stop for shopping in Two Harbors.